Blosc/c-blosc2/ANNOUNCE.md

-# Announcing C-Blosc2 2.15.2
+# Announcing C-Blosc2 2.16.0
 A fast, compressed and persistent binary data store library for C.

 ## What is new?

-This is a maintenance release in which we are fixing some issues that have been reported by the community.
-The most relevant changes are:

-* Support wasm32 by disabling ZLIB WITH_OPTIM option.
-Thanks to Miles Granger.

-* Added support for nvcc (NVidia Cuda Compiler) in CMake.
-Thanks to @dqwu.
+This introduces some new features and improvements:

+* Use _fseeki64/_ftelli64/_stat64 on Windows for large file (>2 GB) support.
+  Thanks to Abhi Jaiantilal (@ajaiantilal) for the report and help.
-* Fix public include directories for blosc2 targets.
-Thanks to Dmitry Mikushin.
+* Add 12-byte unshuffle for avx2.
+Thanks to Tom Birch (@froody).
+* Add 12-byte sse2 unshuffle implementation.
+Thanks to Tom Birch (@froody).
+* Better description of the Blosc2 format as a whole.

 For more info, please see the release notes in: